 While no two Georgia DUI cases are the same (because the underlying facts of each case are different), the court processes follow the same basic steps.
 Having a Georgia DUI lawyer on your side is the key to working through this process and ensuring that all court hearings and deadlines are met.Your case will not defend itself.
 Your case begins with the ALS Hearing and the 30 day letter.
 Richard Lawson is the top-rated and most reviewed DUI Lawyer in Georgia.
 His reviews can be found on AVVO.

-Richard Lawson has almost 20 years experience defending DUI cases throughout Georgia, Atlanta, Metro > Atlanta, and all of North Georgia.
+Richard Lawson has more than 25 years experience defending DUI cases throughout Georgia, Atlanta, Metro Atlanta, and all of North Georgia.
 As a former DUI Prosecutor, he is uniquely qualified.
-He > understands both side of a DUI cases and puts that experience to work for you.
-Experience is the > difference.
-Understanding is what we do. > > The Georgia DUI Arrest Process:
+He understands both side of a DUI cases and puts that experience to work for you.
+Experience is the difference.
+Understanding is what we do.

+The Georgia DUI Arrest Process:

 A DUI case is initiated, of course, when you get pulled over in your vehicle.
 If law enforcement suspects that you are DUI, you will be asked to submit to field sobriety tests.
 You may also be asked to take a blood or breath test.
 If law enforcement believes that there is enough evidence for a DUI case, you will be issued a citation at the Georgia jail followed by DUI prosecutors at the Solicitor-General's or District Attorney's office beginning to compile a court case against you.